+The next step in the process is for the Planning Commission to evaluate the proposal against the PUD Eligibility Criteria in the ordinance, and convey written or verbal comments to the applicant.
 The eligibility criteria are broad-based criteria.
 They are to be used to determine if the benefits of the project justify the requested deviations from the zoning requirements, and that the project couldn't be built without these deviations.